-This module allows to easily build locations / regions database, so users search by selecting locations they are interested in, instead of typing them, this will ensure there are no: typos or incorrectly spelled names when searching by location.
+This module allows to easily build locations/regions database, so users search by selecting locations they are interested in, instead of typing them, this will ensure there are no: typos or incorrectly spelled names when searching by location.

 Google API Key

-About entering location in Ads
+About entering a location in Ads

-Before we go into configuration details, there is one important decision (by important i mean hard to change later when your Ads database will grow) you need to make.
+Before we go into configuration details, there is one important decision (by important I mean hard to change later when your Ads database will grow) you need to make.
 The decision is how do you want to enter Ads location?
-The “Maps and Locations” add-on (short MAL) allows two methods: using Google Places Autocomplete or using normal dropdown field filled with location taxonomy.
-I will describe pros and cons of each below so you can make an informed decision:
+The “Maps and Locations” add-on (short MAL) allows two methods: using Google Places Autocomplete or using a normal dropdown field filled with location taxonomy.
+I will describe the pros and cons of each below so you can make an informed decision:

 Google Places Autocomplete

 - users will fill locations database when adding new Ads, so less work for you.

 - allows users to quickly fill location with one click.